angel-dart/gitbook/the-basics/middleware.md

 To add a handler that handles *every* request, call `app.use`.
 This is equivalent to calling `app.all('*', <handler>)`. \(more info on request lifecycle [here](request-lifecycle.md)\).

-This pattern is seen throughout many Angel plugins, such as `VirtualDirectory` or `Proxy`.

 ```dart
 app.use((req, res) async => res.end());